SB-3262

 Plain Language

-Injuries proximately caused by a violation of the Act — or by a reasonably foreseeable harmful output resulting from negligent or defective design, training, or architecture of a companion AI product — are actionable as product defect claims.
-Section 230 of the Communications Decency Act cannot be raised as a defense.
-This provision classifies companion AI liability as a product liability matter and closes the Section 230 defense, but does not itself impose an affirmative compliance obligation.
+Injuries caused by violations of the Act or by reasonably foreseeable harmful outputs from negligent or defective design, training, or architecture of companion AI products are actionable as product defect claims.
+Section 230 of the Communications Decency Act may not be raised as a defense.
+This provision creates a liability framework and cause of action but imposes no new affirmative compliance obligation — it defines how injured parties can sue, not what operators must do.

 Statutory Text